 Joseph Parry was born c1848 in England, the son of Joseph Parry.
 He arrived in Sydney on 10 January 1876 by the vessel ’St Osyth’.
 He married Henrietta Maria Moran (1849-1935) on 7 September 1880 in Sydney.
-Joseph Parry died on 21 October 1913, at his late residence, ’Kiahbitah’ 7 Darley Road, Randwick, aged 65 years, and he was buried in the Randwick General Cemetery.
+Parry died on 21 October 1913, at his late residence, ’Kiahbitah’ 7 Darley Road, Randwick, aged 65 years, and he was buried in the Randwick General Cemetery.
 He lived at 66 Pitt Street, Waterloo.

 Occupation & interests